-The goal of this site is to provide 18F staff with the information they need to launch software from a technical and compliance perspective.
-It explains requirements and best practices for projects at 18F, which may or may not apply to other teams inside or outside of government.
+The goal of this guide is to provide 18F staff with the information they need to launch software from a technical and compliance perspective.
+It explains requirements and best practices for projects at 18F, and the process of obtaining an ATO.
 This site is a companion to the Lifecycle section of 18F’s Product Guide, which gives broader guidance.

 Read this guide early and often, especially when you’re starting to consider a future project launch or feature release.
 This isn’t a last-minute pre-launch checklist.